vermosi/dbmm/README.md

 ### Goals

   - Create a breathing circle animation.
-  - 2 HTML files, index and 404.
+  - 2 HTML files, index and 404, nothing too complicated.
-  - Minify all the things.
+  - Minify appropriate things.
   - In the future, add JS to set the background based on:[Time of day, weather in current visitor's location.]
   - Possibly add de-stressing quotes, via API or other means.